-7 Conclusions
+6 Conclusions

-This study has examined a range of demographic data, strategic planning documents and background material associated with the proposed subdivision of the Eastern and Western Precincts, and introduction of public activities within the Central Precinct of the Fernhill Estate.
+This study has examined a range of demographic data, strategic planning documents and background material associated with the proposed subdivision of the Eastern Precinct of the Fernhill Estate.
 Based on this information, the report has considered the potential for social benefits, social issues and adverse social impacts to arise.